The Restoration Project

 The Barnton Hotel Restoration Project in Edinburgh brought an empty and abandoned hotel back to life.
-The building had been empty for years until it was transformed into residential flats and a care home before it fell into total decay.
+The building had been empty for years.
+Luckily, it was bought to be redeveloped into residential flats and a care home before it fell into total decay.

 The Restoration Work

 I made replacement finials and pendant finials in reclaimed Scots pine using original surviving joinery as templates.
 All were turned by hand in the workshop.
 I used new red wood to make the decorative gable trusses and soffit posts, again copied from surviving originals.
-The exterior balustrading and handrails were made from hardwood.
+The exterior balustrading and handrails, however, I made from hardwood.
 A few of the original balusters survived and only needed simple restoration work.

-All my work for the restoration was carried out in my workshop.
+The work for the Barnton Hotel restoration project I carried out in my workshop.
 I delivered it in stages and the contactors fitted all the joinery themselves on site.

 We did some research too.
 The original colour for the paintwork came from a hand tinted postcard from 1905 which we found online.
-This colour was used for the final finish !
+We used this colour for the final finish!

 All exterior images above courtesy of Sylvia D’Arcy.